At a Glance: Best Night Vision Scope for AR-15

 The scope has been constructed with high-quality polymer for endurance and weighs 2 Pounds.
 It has 10 reticle options and 9 color choices

 - video recording capabilities, resolution 1080×720 pixels

 - 10 reticle options and 9 color choices

 - Fixed picatinny mount, IR flashing, User Manual, Objective Lens Cover Included

 Sightmark – Photon XT 6.5x50mm digital night vision rifle scope

-Sightmark’s Photon XT is a distinctive and versatile scope that provides precision placement at medium range and offers crisp detailing.
+Sightmark’s Photon XT digital night vision riflescope is a distinctive and versatile scope that provides precision placement at a medium range and offers crisp detailing.
 A unique feature of the Photon is that it can be used in both daylight and darkness as it is resistant to bright light exposure, and it provides long eye relief too.

 The futuristic-looking Photon boasts an impressive 6.5x magnification, large 50mm objective lens, and a higher-than-average 640×480 resolution which allows for optimal brightness and vivid detailing up to 200 yards.
 The lightweight design of the Photon XT makes it 20-30% lighter than most scopes on the market, as well as possessing a 30% longer battery life than its competitors.

 You can choose from 6 digital reticle styles in white, red, and green.
 These are 2 crossbow reticles, 2 duplex reticles, a Mil-Dot reticle, and a German-style reticle.
 This opens up to you a vast range of long-distance applications including hog and varmint hunting as well as rangefinding.